Vinayyy19/Stazy/README.md

-# Wonderlust
+# Stazy

-Wonderlust is a full-stack web application designed to connect homeowners who want to rent out their properties with people seeking accommodations.
+Stazy is a full-stack web application designed to connect homeowners who want to rent out their properties with people seeking accommodations.
 The project follows the MVC (Model-View-Controller) design pattern.

 ## Screenshot